Conservatism: Asia

 Conservatism in Asia differs according to regions.
 East Asia and some Southeast Asian regions are deeply linked to Confucian traditions.

-Asian values is a political ideology that attempts to define elements of society, culture and history common to the nations of Southeast and East Asia, particularly values of commonality and collectivism for social unity and economic good — contrasting with perceived European ideals of the universal rights of all individuals.
+Asian values is a political ideology that attempts to define elements of society, culture and history common to the nations of Southeast and East Asia, particularly values of commonality and collectivism for social unity and economic good—contrasting with perceived European ideals of the universal rights of all individuals.

+In Western Asia, conservatism is often intertwined with Islamism, and religious law serves as the framework for social order and governance.
+This form of conservatism emphasizes the preservation of Islamic law (Sharia) and traditional family structures against secularism and the encroachment of Western cultural influence.
+While some countries adopt a more traditional monarchy approach, others incorporate these conservative values into republican systems, but generally prioritize religious identity and community morality as pillars of national stability.